nogja-yash/Assignment--Brushing-and-Linking-in-D3/README.md

 1. Clone this repository to your local machine.
 E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
 Then run `git clone <YOUR_REPO_URL>`

-1. In `README.md` (this file) update the URL above to point to your GitHub pages website.

 1. `CD` or open a terminal / command prompt window into the cloned folder.